Skip to main content

 Occupational therapy (OT) and home exercises can help if a child needs help to learn to use the thumb.

-After recovered from surgery, your child can do all of the usual things that kids do.
-Offer your support as your child learns how to use his or her hands well.
+After recovered from surgery, your child can do all the usual things that kids do.
+Offer your support as your child learns how to use their hands well.

 Lea este articulo en Español